-Individuals who are married or reside with dependents either receive an on-base family house rent-free or they receive a monthly housing allowance to rent (or buy) a place off base.
-The amount of the monthly housing allowance depends on the member's rank, the location of assignment, and whether or not he/she has dependents (spouse and children).
+Married individuals, or those who reside with dependents, either receive an on-base family house rent-free or they receive a monthly housing allowance to rent (or buy) a place off base.
+The amount of the monthly housing allowance depends on the member's rank, the location of assignment, and whether or not he or she has dependents (spouse and children).

 Members of the National Guard and Reserves are also entitled to a housing allowance when on full-time active duty.
 However, it works a little differently.
 If the Guard/Reserve member is on active duty (full-time duty) for 30 days or longer, they receive the same monthly housing allowance as do active duty members.